labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step3.md

         self.price = price
 ```

-Notice how we no longer need to specify the property names when creating the typed properties.
-The descriptor will automatically capture the attribute name from the class definition.
+Notice that we don't need to specify the property names when creating the typed properties.
+The descriptor will automatically get the attribute name from the class definition.

+Now, let's test our improved class.

 3. Create a test file `test_stock_improved.py` to test the improved version: